Mint stamp: Variations

 The hinging referred to in these terms is mounting of the stamp in a stamp album by the application of a stamp hinge to the back of the stamp.
 The highest grade is unmounted mint or mint never hinged.
 The term mint never hinged has developed to provide reassurance to buyers that the stamp has not been tampered with to remove traces of mounting, as the term unmounted mint was thought to be ambiguous.

+In practice only the terms MNH and MH are used, but in some cases the term MNG when there are no, or hardly any stamps are known with gum.

 Value

 Mint stamps are often more valuable than used stamps as in many cases fewer mint stamps survive.
 A mint stamp may also be in better condition than a used stamp which has passed through the mail.
 Sometimes, however, used stamps may be more valuable than mint ones where higher numbers of mint stamps have survived, perhaps because large numbers of mint stamps were bought by collectors but few used on letters.

 Tampering

 Differences between mint and used values for the same stamp have led to a small industry in removing, or adding, postal cancellations to stamps.
 Another common practice is to attempt to remove fiscal cancellations, which are often pen cancels, in order to change a stamp used fiscally (for tax purposes) to one apparently unused.
 Stamps available for both postage and revenue (fiscal) purposes are usually worth more unused or with a postal cancellation.
 Madame Joseph specialised in the addition of forged cancels to stamps that were worth more used than unused.